atoptima/SimpleDebugger.jl/README.md

 Effect: evaluates an expression and prints the result.

 Note: only global variables can be accessed.
-Copy local variables to global to see their values.
+Copy local variables (of any scope) to global to see their values.

 c [\<number of steps\>]